dotenvx/dotenvx.github.io/index.md

         <p>They work everywhere: local development, CI, containers, servers, and cloud platforms.
 They became part of modern software because they reduced friction instead of adding to it.</p>
         <p>But simplicity came with a cost.
 Plaintext secrets spread quietly across laptops, repositories, CI systems, chat messages, screenshots, and production machines.</p>
         <p>We believe the answer is not abandoning environment files.
 The answer is securing them properly.</p>
-        <p>Dotenvx extends the environment file workflow with encryption, controlled key access, auditing, and secure synchronization while preserving the developer experience that made .env successful in the first place.</p>
+        <p>Dotenvx extends the environment file workflow with encryption, auditing, rotation, and runtime injection while preserving the simplicity that made .env successful in the first place.</p>
         <p>As software becomes increasingly autonomous, secrets become increasingly valuable.
 API keys, credentials, tokens, and signing keys are now operational infrastructure.
 They deserve stronger protection.</p>
         <p>That is what we are building with Dotenvx.</p>
       </div>